Twprcntmlk/Twprcntmlk.github.io/_pages/about.md

 ---
 title: About Me
-subtitle: I am an aspiring leader, and critical thinker.
+subtitle: I am a leader, and critical thinker.
 My background as a business owner and six-sigma black belt has prepared me to bring continued success to your organization.
 description: Personal is the perfect theme for developers, designers and other creatives.
 featured_image: /images/demo/about.jpg
 ---